wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 from the community (the [activity on][5] [the projects][6] seems to be on par though).
 Therefore TypeScript currently seems like a very interesting option at this point in time.

-So I started to investigate how I can use TypeScript, especially on existing JavaScript projects.
+So I started to investigate how I can use TypeScript on existing JavaScript projects.
-Why?
+Why not pure TypeScript?
 The main reason for me was always development speed and a small dependency footprint.
 One way to achieve this is that I try to prevent all build steps and want to run my code straight without building and bundling, no matter if I run a browser or nodejs project.
 So depending on the TypeScript compiler to compile my files was not an option for me.
-By the way [deno] can run TypeScript natively.

-In the following you can see how I **set up TypeScript, as a type linter for JavaScript files**, to type check JavaScript files.
+In the following you can see how I **set up TypeScript, as a type linter for JavaScript**, to type check JavaScript files.

 [jskatas.org]: https://jskatas.org